-The Urology team at our Hospital treat a range of conditions and there is also a dedicated continence care team at the hospital who treat bladder problems.
+Our Urology team treat a range of conditions and there's also a dedicated continence care team at the hospital who treat bladder problems.

 Lifestyle changes and treatment to support conditions

 For some there might be a simple solution.
-It might just be a dietary change which is needed, for instance, someone might be drinking too many fizzy drinks or caffeine, resulting in a need to the toilet frequently or urgently.
-For others the problem might be that they need to drink more water, not drinking enough can result in frequent urine infections.
+It might just be a dietary change which is needed, for instance, someone might be drinking too many fizzy drinks or caffeine, resulting in a need to go to the toilet frequently or urgently.
+For others the problem might be that they need to drink more as not drinking enough can result in frequent urine infections.

-Other problems can be treated with bladder training, pelvic floor exercises, medication and in some cases surgical intervention.
-Some patients will be treated with a mixture of options.
+Other problems can be treated with bladder training, pelvic floor exercises, medication and in some cases surgical intervention and for some patients it will be a combination of options.

 Percutaneous Tibial Nerve Stimulation (PTNS) treatment